gregology/gregology.github.io/_posts/2020-02-05-my-experience-with-the-australian-dva.md

 >Dear Mr Clarke,
 >
->I am writing to you about your claim for compensation for the conditions ‘Insomnia and Mental Health’.
+>I am writing to you about your claim for compensation for the conditions ‘Insomnia and Mental Health'.
 >
 >This is to advise you that this claim has now been reassigned to me and I wanted to confirm that an appointment has been organised for you on 4 September 2019 at 10am as per follows:
 >